 Sussex Art Prints was set up by Stefan Mucha and Amanda Lewis-Clements, two East Sussex based graphic designers/artists inspired by their local landscapes and natural environment.

 "Our process is an entirely digital workflow.
 Generally, we have drawn inspiration for our artwork from local landscapes and nature's creatures - great and small.
-Starting with digital photos, we strive to create a minimalist aesthetic by simplifying image shapes and using a pared-down colour pallet in the final artworks.
+Starting with digital photos, we strive to create a minimalist aesthetic by simplifying image shapes and using a pared-down colour palette in the final artworks.
 We also set out to create artwork that visually compliments each other when hung together.
-Many of our customers comment that they love the sense of quiet calm conveyed in our work - which means we have achieved what we set out to do in our artworks".
+Many of our customers comment that they love the sense of quiet calm conveyed in our work - which means we have met one of the aims we set out to achieve in our artworks".

 Amanda has a background in graphic design and illustration.
 Amanda worked as a senior designer in advertising and marketing agencies in Sussex and Kent.
 Over the years Amanda has developed a keen interest in Photography and expertise using Adobe Creative Cloud.

 Stefan previously trained in marketing communications and print design and was a creative director in marketing and advertising design agencies creating award-winning advertising campaigns for a number of blue-chip multi-national technology leaders.

 Stefan is also a keen marquetarian and creates hand-cut marquetry art pieces with wood veneers and mixed media in a unique contemporary minimalist style.
 As well as creating marquetry art pieces Stefan uses the same techniques to design and make one-off clock designs.
 His marquetry art pieces can be found on Instagram @artmarquetryuk and his clock designs at www.artklocks.co.uk